IGLADI/ELK-integration-project/README.md

 chmod -R 777 ./ELK/elasticsearch/data/
 ```

-**Note** the last chmod recursively add all permissions to everyone, if this is set on a real server with untrusted users please change this to only give the required permissions.
+**Note** the last chmod recursively adds all permissions to everyone.
+If this is set on a real server with untrusted users, please change this to only give the required permissions.

 ## Adding services to monitor